-AddSeries

-DeleteData

-ImportFile

-DeleteSeries

-ImportClipboard

-DeleteCategory

-- vindow can be enabled or disabled, visible or invisible, and and drop.
-You can also write code that uses events of graph nal graph functions.
+Graph controls in a window can be enabled or disabled, visible or invisible, and can be used in drag and drop.
+You can also write code that uses events of graph controls and additional graph functions.

-Properties of graph controls You can access (and optionally modify) a graph by addressing its properties in code at runtime.
+Properties of graph controls

+You can access (and optionally modify) a graph by addressing its properties in code at runtime.
 There are two kinds of graph properties:

-set in the painte ne graph definition itself These properties are initially r when you create a graph.
-They include a graph's type, , whether axes have major divisions, and so on.

-when data has b series in a graph for a series, whe he data These properties are relevant only at runtime, been loaded into the graph.
-They include the number of a (series are created at runtime), colors of bars or columns ether the series is an overlay, text that identifies the gories are created at runtime), and so on.
+- Properties of the graph definition itself These properties are initially set in the painter when you create a graph.
+They include a graph's type, title, axis labels, whether axes have major divisions, and so on. - Properties of the data These properties are relevant only at runtime, when data has been loaded into the graph.
+They include the number of series in a graph (series are created at runtime), colors of bars or columns for a series, whether the series is an overlay, text that identifies the categories (categories are created at runtime), and so on.

-Events of graph Graph controls have the events listed in Table 15-1.
+Events of graph controls

+Graph controls have the events listed in Table 15-1.

-controls Table 15-1: Graph control events
+Table 15-1: Graph control events

 Clicked DragLeave

 Constructor DragWithin

 Destructor GetFocus

 DoubleClicked LoseFocus

 DragDrop Other

 DragEnter RButtonDown

 So, for example, you can write a script that is invoked when a user clicks a graph or drags an object on a graph (as long as the graph is enabled).

-Functions for graph controls You use the PowerScript graph functions in Table 15-2 to manipulate data in a graph.
+Functions for graph controls

+You use the PowerScript graph functions in Table 15-2 to manipulate data in a graph.

 Table 15-2: PowerScript graph functions

 Function Action

 AddCategory Adds a category

 AddData Adds a data point

-Adds a series
+AddSeries Adds a series

-Deletes a category
+DeleteCategory Deletes a category

-Deletes a data point
+DeleteData Deletes a data point

+DeleteSeries Deletes a series

-Copies data from the clipboard to a graph
+ImportClipboard Copies data from the clipboard to a graph

-Copies the data in a text file to a graph
+ImportFile Copies the data in a text file to a graph

-Deletes a series

-window can be enabled or disabled wisible or invisible and \mathbf{C}